Lesson Plan - Get It!

 - Which one will reduce the size of the fork?

-We can break the fraction into 3/5 x 2/2.
-We know that 2/2 can be simplified into the whole number of 1, which changes the expression to 3/5 x 1.
+You can break the fraction into 3/5 x 2/2.
+You know that 2/2 can be simplified into the whole number of 1, which changes the expression to 3/5 x 1.

-Without calculating the expression, we can assume the size of the fork will stay the same since it is multiplied by 1.
+Without calculating the expression, you can assume the size of the fork will stay the same since it is multiplied by 1.

-2/3 is less than 1, which means we will scale down the size of the fork.
+2/3 is less than 1, which means you will scale down the size of the fork.
 Or, in other words, the product of 3/5 x 2/3 will be less than 3/5.

-3/2 is greater than 1, which means we will scale up the size of the fork.
+3/2 is greater than 1, which means you will scale up the size of the fork.
 Or, in other words, the product of 3/5 x 3/2 will be greater than 3/5.

 When you are ready, click NEXT to visit the Got It? section to practice on your own!